KervranV/GamesExecutables/README.md

 # ZombieClicker
-unzip Zombie Clicker and execute ZombieClicker.exe to play This game is a clicker game with zombie that can attack the player when they touch them.
+Unzip Zombie Clicker and execute ZombieClicker.exe to play This game is a clicker game with zombie that can attack the player when they touch them.
 One click does 1 damage to the nearest zombie.
 Killing a zombie gives gold to the player, gold can be used to buy upgrades for the gun or for the turret which deals passive damage to the zombies.
 The player has 5 HP, losing them all ends the game.